A photograph shows a mermaid skeleton found in Bulgaria.

 This image started out as a rather ordinary photograph of a human skeleton excavated during an archaeological dig in Ireland:

-That photo was then altered by a contestant in a Photo Effects Contest who removed the leg bones and replaced them with a fish-like skeletal tail structure, submitting the finished entry to a Worth1000.com competition where it garnered a
+That photograph was then altered by a contestant in a Photo Effects Contest who removed the leg bones and replaced them with a fish-like skeletal tail structure, submitting the finished entry to a Worth1000 (now Design Crowd) competition, where it garnered a

 This faux image was then altered again to add the figure of “Professor Dimitrov” in the lower left foreground and circulated with text claiming it represented an “ancient skeleton of a mermaid” recently unearthed in Bulgaria:

 An older, similarly manipulated image was later circulated in tandem with the one displayed above.
 That second image started out as a photograph of a bronze age skeleton unearthed by the University of Oxford: